Ahmed-Magdy-Rizk/cheat-sheets/JavaScript & The DOM.md

 ### Adding An Event Listener
  - .addEventListener() method will let us listen for events and respond to them!
  - an event listener needs three things:
-    1. an event target - this is called the target
+    1. an event target - this is called the target.
-    2. the type of event to listen for - this is called the type
+    2. the type of event to listen for - this is called the type.
-    3. function to run when the event occurs - this is called the listener
+    3. function to run when the event occurs - this is called the listener.

 #### Example
  ```java script